Bought a new 2014 Puma travel trailer earlier this spring. Took it home and started loading it up with our gear.

 All maintenance, repairs, winterization, etc., has to be done by a dealer during a certain time frame or your warranty is void.
 If my second trip to they're service department is anything like my first, the lifetime warranty will have a very short life.

-Review about: Wagners Rv Rv.
+Product or Service Mentioned: Wagners Rv Rv.